uva-cs3140-sp24/uva-cs3140-sp24.github.io/syllabus.md

 through the course of the semester to address changing needs.
 This syllabus can be changed at any time.
 Significant changes will be announced.
 It is up to the student to monitor this page and their announcements for any changes.
-Final authority on any decision in this course rests with the professor, not with this document.
+The final authority on any decision in this course rests with the professor, not with this document.

 ## Professionalism